sourcegraph/handbook/content/engineering/releases/index.md

 ### Weekend releases

-If the 20th falls on a non-working day, the release captain has the right but not the obligation to change the day (up to 3 days before the 20th) that the release images are published.
+If the 20th falls on a non-working day, the release captain will move the release forward to the first working day.
+The calendar events will reflect this.
-If they decide to do this, they should move the google calendar events and announce the change in the #dev-announce channel.